lkghost7/lkghost7/README.md

 Privacy Policy

-[DEVELOPER_NAME] ("developer") built the [APPNAME] app as an Ad Supported app.
-This SERVICE ("app") is provided by at no cost and is intended for use as is:
+developer built the TanxNoGame app as an Ad Supported app.
+This app is provided by at no cost and is intended for use as is:
-  OR
-as is:
-[link to TERAMS AND CONDITIONS]).

-This privacy policy is used to inform you regarding policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.
+his privacy policy is used to inform you regarding policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.